 Intermediate Pole: For the pole dancer who is working on inverting, already inverting safely, has been pole dancing consistently for a minimum of 6-12 months or is returning to pole dance after a short hiatus.
 Intermediate pole focuses on progressing the dancer in strength moves, body grips, flexibility as well as reviewing the foundations of pole dance such as spins, transitions, etc.

 Advanced Pole: Instructor permission is generally required in order to participate in any advanced pole class.
+If visiting from another studio please call before signing up.
 Students must be able to safely invert and shoulder mount from the floor, aerial invert whether by lifting hips over head or a controlled descent.
 Advanced pole students will continue to progress strength moves, body grips and flexibility as well as work on/learn deadlifts, handsprings, hand grips, etc.

 Choreography and Pole-Ography: Students will learn how to combine floor, pole, transitions and tricks into a seamless and level appropriate routine.